-LBPD searching for murder suspect released due to clerical error
+Murder suspect being sought one day after being released from jail

 A murder suspect remained at large Wednesday, March 10 one day after his erroneous release from jail prompted the shutdown of the southbound Hollywood (101) Freeway in Los Angeles for more than an hour while authorities searched for the man.

-In a statement released late this morning, Los Angeles County Sheriff’s Department said it “did NOT erroneously release a murder suspect yesterday from our custody.”
+In a statement released later this morning, Los Angeles County Sheriff’s Department said it “did NOT erroneously release a murder suspect yesterday from our custody.”

 “LASD received an ‘Order For Release’ from the court, indicating the case was dismissed.
 As such, the Department complied with the court order and processed the individual for release,” according to the statement.
 “Should you have any further questions about this incident or the circumstances surrounding it, please contact Long Beach Police Department or the District Attorney’s Office.”

-Online court records indicate that the case against Manzo was dismissed Monday and that the same five charges were re-filed the same day against him under a different case number.

 Manzo was arrested and charged a year ago with the July 26, 2018, killing of Salvador Corrales, 24, according to Long Beach police.